 On the other hand, women may want to have their hair styled the same day.
 A stylist can be available at the studio for touch-ups to your hair if you like, for an additional fee.

 - Dark jacket over a simple silk top or blouse.

-- Avoid bold patterns on jacket or blouse.
+- Avoid bold or busy patterns on your jacket or blouse.

 - Or: sweater or top with a simple, conservative neckline. hair style down, not pulled up or back.

-- Simple jewelry, matching earring and necklace are ideal.
+- Simple jewelry, matching earrings and necklace are ideal.